Credit-Smartchain/Credit-Classic-Core/doc/build-unix.md

 Notes
 -----
-The release is built with GCC and then +ACI-strip creditd+ACI- to strip the debug symbols, which reduces the executable size by about 90+ACU-.
+The release is built with GCC and then "strip creditd" to strip the debug symbols, which reduces the executable size by about 90%.

 miniupnpc